Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

 \subsubsection{\ttbar\ Cross Section Combination and Ratio of Cross Sections}

-CDF and \dzero\ have measured the \ttbar\ cross section in almost all possible decay channels assuming the SM branching fractions.
-A comparison of the results is sensitive to potential BSM contributions that affect the various decay channel in ratios differing from the SM.
-A combination of all these results yields an improved precision on the \ttbar\ cross section.
+CDF and \dzero\ measure the \ttbar\ cross section in almost all possible decay channels assuming the SM branching fractions.
+A comparison of the results is sensitive to potential BSM contributions that affect the various decay channel in ratios differing from the SM, while a combination of the results yields an improved precision on the \ttbar\ cross section.

-Within uncertainties all the measured \ttbar\ cross sections in the different final states agree with each other.
-These measurements are further combined.
+Within uncertainties all the measured \ttbar\ cross sections in the different final states agree with each other and are thus combined.
 To simplify the combination all channels are constructed to be statistically independent.
 To compute the combined cross section, \dzero\ defines a joint likelihood function multiplying the Poisson probability for the different channels~\cite{Abazov:2009ae}.
 Additional Poisson terms are added to constrain the QCD background in the relevant channels.
 Each systematic uncertainty is included in the likelihood function as a nuisance parameter.
 Correlations between channels are taken into account by using the same nuisance parameter.
-Combining the $ljt$, the $\ell \ell$ and the $\ell \tau$ channels measured using 1~\fb, \dzero\ finds~\cite{Abazov:2009ae} $\sigmattbar = 8.18^{+0.98}_{-0.87}$~pb for $\mt = 170$~\gevcc , in agreement with the theoretical prediction.
+Combining the $ljt$, the $\ell \ell$ and the $\ell \tau$ channels measured using 1~\fb, \dzero\ finds~\cite{Abazov:2009ae} $\sigmattbar = 8.18^{+0.98}_{-0.87}$~pb for $\mt = 170$~\gevcc .
 CDF performs a combination of its latest preliminary measurements, using up to $5.7$~\fb\ of data in the $dil$, $had$, topological $ljt$, and $b$-tag $ljt$ channels, by forming a best linear unbiased estimate~\cite{Lyons:1988rp,Valassi:2003mu} and taking into account the statistical and systematic correlations.
-For $\mt = 172.5$~\gevcc\ the preliminary combination yields $7.46^{+0.66}_{-0.80}$~pb in agreement with the theoretical computation.
-Figures~\ref{fig:xsecsummary} show a summary of the latest \ttbar\ cross section measurements performed by CDF and \dzero.
+For $\mt = 172.5$~\gevcc\ the preliminary combination yields $7.46^{+0.66}_{-0.80}$~pb.
+Both of these combinations are in agreement with the theoretical computation~\cite{Langenfeld:2009wd}.
+By the end of the Tevatron run, a precision of about 6\% could be achieved.

-Calculating the ratio of \sigmattbar\ measured in different final states or with different numbers of $b$-tagged jets probes for the presence of non-SM decays of the top quark.
-Some BSM theories which might give rise to such effects were discussed in Sec.~\ref{sec:topsearch}.